-16 Long Sleeve Bodysuits To Replace Your Tops With
+15 Long Sleeve Bodysuits To Replace Your Tops With

-I don't know exactly why I associate bodysuits with comfort and easy wearability.
+We're not sure why exactly we associate bodysuits with comfort and easy wearability.
 (Unless they come with snaps at the bottom, you'll have to be strategic about how many times you use the bathroom while wearing one.)
-But bodysuits are powerful.
-Perhaps it’s the superhero sensations you get when you put one on, or the fact that ballerinas and gymnasts do infinite spins and flips in them, that make them so appealing.
-They make you feel like you can do just about anything and once the task is complete, your shirt is still perfectly tucked in (it can be tough to achieve that perfect tuck, we know).
-This is why bodysuits remain one of our favorite styling pieces to date.
+But bodysuits can feel powerful.
+Perhaps it’s the superhero-like sensation you get when you put one on, thankfully minus the spandex, or the fact that ballerinas and gymnasts manage to execute infinite spins and flips in them.
+The one-piece makes you feel like you're capable of accomplishing just about anything, all without worrying about it untucking from your bottoms.
+And since it can be tough to achieve that perfect tuck (we know), bodysuits remain one of our favorite styling pieces to date.

 It’s key to keep things streamlined come wintertime — which means letting go of the layers that provide zero warmth.
 Long sleeve bodysuits are a clean way to include warm layers while still injecting some texture into your outfit.
 Treat them as just another layer, but be sure to save some extra time for getting in and out the bodysuits.